 CBD has no known genetic links.
 It is less common than other atypical Parkinsonian syndromes like Multiple System Atrophy (MSA) or Progressive Supranuclear Palsy (PSP).

-The disease progresses over six to eight years, and as it advances, individuals with CBD may lose the ability to walk.
 The underlying cause of CBD is often associated with the buildup of the protein tau in brain cells, leading to their deterioration.
-This is like other neurodegenerative diseases including Alzheimer’s and PSP.
+This is like other neurodegenerative diseases including Alzheimer's and PSP.

 Causes

-Currently, the cause of Parkinson’s Corticobasal Degeneration is not known, but several different factors are thought to be involved including age, genetic and environmental influences.
+Currently, the cause of Corticobasal Degeneration is not known, but several different factors are thought to be involved including age, genetic and environmental influences.
 It is thought to be linked to abnormal cellular Tau (a naturally occurring brain protein) changes.

 Symptoms